2025 Federal Government Shutdown

 In prior shutdowns, some Food and Drug Administration (FDA) food safety activities—such as routine inspections of facilities—were delayed.

-Will I still be able to visit National Parks and monuments?
+Will I still be able to visit National Parks and monuments or the Smithsonian?